Software Installation Request

 USCS will provide three hours of technical support at no charge.
 In the event that software installation takes longer than three hours, USCS charges $40 per hour for each additional hour, billed in 15 minute increments.
 USCS will notify the instructor of the situation and provide periodic updates if requested.

 It should be noted that some software installations take considerably longer than three hours.
 Although USCS will provide estimates upon request, due to the nature of some software packages and the high probability of unforeseen installation problems, estimates provided by USCS are not binding.
 USCS staff will provide periodic status information if requested.

 Technical support, including configuration changes, feature changes, template installations, technical training, and related support, may also incur technical support charges.
 All USCS technical support is billed at $40 per hour.

 System Software Changes

-SCL reserves the right to refuse to install any software package requiring system software changes, changes in hardware configuration, changes in network configuration, or any other installation impediment that will significantly and adversely impact the overall operation of the student lab.
+USCS reserves the right to refuse to install any software package requiring system software changes, changes in hardware configuration, changes in network configuration, or any other installation impediment that will significantly and adversely impact the overall operation of the student lab.

 In addition, any software requiring system software changes may take considerably longer than two weeks to install.
-SCL must carefully evaluate the compatibility of any system changes with several lab hardware configurations and evaluate the impact on other software applications provided in the lab.
+USCS must carefully evaluate the compatibility of any system changes with several lab hardware configurations and evaluate the impact on other software applications provided in the lab.